Table of Contents

-You can get detailed explanations on each by reviewing the individual article dedicated to each of dozens of popular nootropics on Nootropics Expert.
+You can get detailed explanations on each by reviewing the individual review dedicated to each of dozens of popular nootropics here on Nootropics Expert®.

 Dozens of natural and synthetic substances have nootropic properties.
-Each fall under one of several categories affecting the brain.
-Each category entails a different mechanism of action, neural pathway, or part of the brain.
+Each fall under one of several categories affecting your brain.
+Each category entails a different mechanism of action, neural pathway, or region of your brain.

 Here we’ll look at each category, what it is, how it works and give you examples of nootropics that can influence each one.

-One recent study in Proceedings of the National Academy of Sciences USA shows two thirds of the brain’s energy is used to help neurons or nerve cells to “fire” or send signals.
+One study published in the Proceedings of the National Academy of Sciences USA shows two thirds of your brain’s energy is used to help neurons to “fire” or send signals.
 The other third is used for brain “housekeeping”.

 The primary source for cell energy is adenosine triphosphate (ATP).
 The ATP produced when your brain is not active (i.e. when you’re unconscious or asleep) goes to maintenance or housekeeping.